-The Department Chair/chief of service shall convene a credentials committee consisting of at least 3 members of the medical staff within the service (the "department credentials committee").
+The Department Chair/chief of service shall convene a credentials committee consisting of at least 3 physician or dentist members of the medical staff within the service (the "department credentials committee").
 The Department Chair/chief of service shall not be one of the three members, but may be an additional member of the committee.
 The department credentials committee shall consider the completed application and supporting materials, make such investigations as it deems proper and necessary, and shall make a report of its investigations and determinations, including specific recommendations for delineating the applicant's clinical privileges to the chief of service.

-For those applicants who express an intention to practice solely on the Southampton Campus, before their applications reach the department credentials committee as described above, they shall be reviewed by a local credentials committee (the "Southampton credentials committee"), which shall provide an advisory report and recommendation the department credentials committee.
+For those applicants who express an intention to practice solely on the Southampton Campus, or Eastern Long Island Campus before their applications reach the department credentials committee as described above, they shall be reviewed by a local credentials committee (the "Southampton credentials committee" or "Eastern Long Island credentials committee"), which shall provide an advisory report and recommendation to the department credentials committee.

-The Southampton credentials committee, appointed by Department Chairs/chiefs of service with the approval of the Dean, shall be comprised of one medical staff member from each department who practices primarily at the Southampton Campus, the Medical Director of the Southampton Campus, and two of the vice chairs/service chiefs of the Southampton Campus.
+The Southampton credentials committee, appointed by Department Chairs/chiefs of service with the approval of the Dean, shall be comprised of one physician or dentist medical staff member from each department who practices primarily at the Southampton Campus, the Medical Director of the Southampton Campus, and two of the vice chairs/service chiefs of the Southampton Campus.
 The Southampton credentials committee shall consider the completed applications and supporting materials of those applicants who will be solely exercising privileges on the Southampton Campus, make such investigations as it deems proper and necessary, and shall make a report of its investigations and determinations, including specific recommendations for delineating an applicant's clinical privileges, to the department credentials committee.